satrapu/NUniverse.RomanBookkeeper/README.md

 Description
 -
-Performs suming of two Roman or Arabic numbers.
+Performs suming of two Roman or Arabic numbers using strings.

 Current version
 -